mendersoftware/mender-docs/07.Administration/07.Upgrading/docs.md

 branch named `2.0.x` provides the 2.0 release setup.
 Stable releases are tagged, e.g. `2.0.1`.

-Recall from the [production installation](../03.Production-installation/docs.md) guide that our local setup was introduced in a branch that was created from given release version.
+Recall from the [production installation](../03.Production-installation/docs.md) tutorial that our local setup was introduced in a branch that was created from given release version.
 You can use git commands such as `git log` and `git diff` to review the changes introduced in upstream branch.
 For example: